BEFORE THE CAR LEAVES JAPAN

 Checkout creates the paid review record

 The order reference anchors the file.
-Use the same email for checkout and intake so the review, evidence, and follow-up scope stay connected.
+Use the same email for payment and intake so the review, evidence, and follow-up scope stay connected.

 Intake opens the vehicle file